nicholasmeade/Rootinez/README.md

 ### Build Status

-As of 7/15/2022:
+As of 7/22/2022:

-- currently refactoring user creation, user authentication/authorization on the backend
+- user creation, authentication/authorization has been refactored on backend
+- currently working on successful implementation in frontend
-- frontend CRUD operations to be built out
+- frontend CRUD operations to be refactored after
-- deployment of version 1.0 of both frontend and backend once these have been completed
+- deployment of version 1.0 of frontend coming to showcase what has been accomplished so far
+- deployment of version 1.0 of backend to come pending successful implemention of user creation, authentication/authorization in frontend

 ### Technologies Used